ASTex-ICube/semiproctex/Replicability/ReadMe.md

 ### REPLICATE FROM SOURCE CODE

-To replicate all from scratch, compile code in the "PPTBF_Structures_Src" directory following provided "readme.txt" in the same directory.
+To replicate all from scratch, compile code in the [PPTBF_Structures_Src](../PPTBF_Structures_Src) directory following provided "readme.txt" in the same directory.

 Then launch the unique script "replicate_pptbfResults_matchingStructures.bat" that will generate all images into the "Install\PPTBFProject\bin\Data\Matching_structures" directory.